RebinW/active-directory-domain-services/08_hybrid_connect_preparation/deploy_sync_server.md

 I chose connect sync instead of Cloud Sync because I wanted my lab to reflect a moretraditional enterprise setup.
 Cloud Sync is lighter and easier to deploy, but connect Sync is still the most used in organizations and runs on a dedicated server and need more control.
 Since the purpose of this lab is to build a realistic on.premise to cloud synchronization environment, Connect sync was the better option.

-Additionally, I used this resource to better understand the differences between the two main options and their capabilities: [Connect sync VS Cloud Sync](https://learn.microsoft.com/en-us/entra/identity/hybrid/common-scenarios)
+Additionally, I used this resource to better understand the differences between the two main options and their capabilities: [Connect Sync VS Cloud Sync](https://learn.microsoft.com/en-us/entra/identity/hybrid/common-scenarios)

 **Step 2 - Running the installer and selecting custom configuration** After downloading the installer, I ran Microsoft Entra Connect Sync setup on the SYNC01 server using admin privleges.
 The installer started by presenting two configuration options: *Express option* and *Customize Option*